-- 1) any Contract Owner dies, or - 2) the Annuitant dies.
+- 1) the Contract Owner dies; or - 2) the Annuitant dies.

-We will pay the death benefit to the new Contract owner as determined immediately after the death.
-The new Contract owner would be a surviving Contract Owner or, if none, the Beneficiary.
+We will pay the death benefit to the new Contract Owner as determined immediately after the death.
+The new Contract Owner would be a surviving Contract Owner or, if none, the Beneficiary.